hickorysb/OC-LuaAssembler/README.md

 # Specifics
 LA will have a C/C++ context(eg: header files)
 Files:
 * .lua = compiled "binary"
 * .asm = source file
 * .asmh = header/include file

+LA will have two modes of operation:
+1. Interpreted (Will be the latest updated due to its simplicity)
+2. A "Compiled" version that will be assembly converted directly into lua for little to no overhead.
+This will be more difficult then #1 to work on and implement.

 # TODO
 * File structure